 The loss functions to use.

-Loss Function - The most popular loss methods to use are MAE (Mean Absolute Error) and SSIM (Structural Similarity).
+Loss Function - This is the primary loss function.
+It always has a weight of 100%.
+The most popular loss methods to use are MAE (Mean Absolute Error) and SSIM (Structural Similarity).
 My personal preference is to use SSIM.

 Mask Loss Function - The method to use if you intend to learn a mask.
 The default Mean Squared Error (MSE) is fine.

 Eye Multiplier - The amount of "weight" to give to the eye area.
 This option can only be used if "Penalized Loss" has been enabled.
 A value of 2 will mean that the eyes are given twice the importance of the rest of the face.
 This can help learn fine details, but setting this too high can lead to pixelization.
 As this setting can be adjusted for existing models, issues can generally be trained out.

 Mouth Multiplier - The amount of "weight" to give to the mouth area.
 This option can only be used if "Penalized Loss" has been enabled.
 A value of 2 will mean that the mouth is given twice the importance of the rest of the face.
 This can help learn fine details, but setting this too high can lead to pixelization.
 As this setting can be adjusted for existing models, issues can generally be trained out.